md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 ## Vision

 > To contribute to a future where governance, policymaking, and innovation in Bangladesh are supported by trustworthy, transparent, ethical, inclusive, and evidence-based AI systems.

+BAPIL seeks to complement existing national initiatives by providing research, policy intelligence, technical innovation, and multidisciplinary collaboration rather than serving as a policymaking authority.

 ![](figures/figure01.png)